roseengineering/phasedarray_abcd/README.md

 matrix are passed to these functions in signal flow order, that is starting from the source side to the load side.
-So for a shunt input L match, the impedance of the shunt component would be the first argument and the impedance of the series would be the second.
+So for a shunt input L match, the impedance of the shunt component would be the first argument and the impedance of the series component would be the second.

 The next group of functions calculation solutions for various impedance